guptakaran11/grasskode-website/content/post/travel/myanmar-inle.md

 Parul and I decided to visit Burma / Myanmar for a vacation in late February 2016.
 We ended up getting three full weeks to travel the beautiful country.
 In a country like Myanmar that has a rapidly evolving tourism industry, I intend to fill the gaps that I found while trying to plan a trip myself.
 That and a first hand narrative of the wonderful experiences that we have had.

-This post is for the third leg of travel - Indawgyi Lake (6 Mar 2016 - 10 Mar 2016).
+This post is for the fourth leg of travel - Inle Lake (12 Mar 2016 - 15 Mar 2016).

 <hr />